Gary Neal: Reno Bighorns (2017)

 On January 30, 2017, Neal was traded to the Reno Bighorns in exchange for a 2017 fourth-round draft pick.

 Tecnyconta Zaragoza (2017–2018)

 On September 23, 2017, Neal signed with Spanish club Tecnyconta Zaragoza for the 2017–18 ACB season.
 He was named Player of the Month of November after averaging 22.7 points and four assists in the three matches played during the month.
 On 24 May 2018, he finished in third place in voting for the Liga ACB MVP of the season.

 Banvit (2018–2019)

 On December 14, 2018, Neal signed with Turkish club Banvit.

 Coaching career

 Towson Tigers (2019–2021)

-On August 27, 2019, Neal joined the Towson coaching staff for the 2019–20 season.
+On August 27, 2019, Neal joined the Towson coaching staff for the 2019–20 season as a graduate manager.

-Calvert Hall Cardinals (2021-present)
+Calvert Hall Cardinals (2021–2024)

-Since 2021, Neal became the head coach of the Calvert Hall varsity basketball team, the high school he attended.
-He also works as a social studies teacher at the school.
+In 2021, Neal was named as the head coach of the varsity basketball team at his alma mater, Calvert Hall College High School.
+He was also employed as a social studies teacher at the school.
+Neal resigned as head coach on March 15, 2024.
+He finished his head coaching tenure with an overall record of 45–59 over three seasons.